Quick CV Dropoff

-Since I joined Sellick Partnership, the Private Practice Legal team has more than doubled in size and more growth is planned throughout the next year (and beyond!).
-As the team continues to grow in size and different personalities and backgrounds are added to the mix we have taken the opportunity to sit down and discuss our current culture.
-We have been discussing topics such as what we love about working in our team, what we need to monitor and improve and what we want to portray to new people joining the business.
-This has been a fantastic exercise for us to reflect on our team and has allowed us to pause and look at our working dynamic and what standards we want to hold ourselves to.
+We have been discussing topics, such as: what we love about working in our teams, what we need to monitor and improve, and what we want to portray to new people joining the business.
+This has been a fantastic exercise for us to reflect on our teams and has allowed us to pause and look at our working dynamic and what standards we want to hold ourselves to.

-This exercise also made me think about the importance of company culture generally and the important role it plays for both candidates and clients in the recruitment process.
+This exercise also made us think about the importance of company culture generally and the important role it plays for both candidates and clients in the recruitment process.

 Company culture can often be difficult to explain but it is essentially a company’s ‘personality’ and how this forms its working environment.
 It can cover anything from core values and beliefs to expectations on staff and staff behaviour.
 A company’s culture will inform what it is actually like to work there day-to-day, so it is vitally important to get this right in order to keep employees happy and engaged at work.